Skip to main content

 Basics

 When first instantiated, the ColumnsLayout uses two columns to display items added to the layout.
-By default, it takes the full width of its parent elements, and grows as needed to fit additional content.
-The display of added items can be further calibrated with the use of Breakpoint and Alignment settings, which are discussed in following sections in more detail.
+By default, it takes the full width of its parent elements and grows as needed to fit additional content.
+The display of added items can be further calibrated with the use of Breakpoint and Alignment settings, which are discussed in the following sections in more detail.

 Show Code